SGardiner/ShinyProject/index.md

 ## Project Overview

-For my project, I wrote a Shiny application that showed off data for the English Premier League (Football / Soccer) for the 2015-2016 season.
+For my course project, I created a Shiny application showing data for the English Premier League (soccer) for the 2015-2016 season.
 The season was historic, due to the victory by Leicester City, considered the biggest upset in English soccer history.

 This application shows the following: